Albums You Must Hear Before You Die…Or Not (1979–1980)

 The Cure – Seventeen Seconds (1980)

-As a freshman in high school, I joined the radio station, and it was there I met a girl named Annette, a sophomore.
-She was one of the few “punk-ish” girls in school yet also a star track athlete.
+As a freshman in high school, I joined the radio station, and it was there that I met a girl named Annette, a sophomore.
+She was one of the few “punk-ish” girls in school, yet also a star track athlete.
 Annette was unique in many ways, but what I remember most was her blunt and sometimes brutal honesty, especially when it came to music.
-She was the first person in life to question my musical tastes, c.g. the first to say, “You’re listening to R.E.O.
+She was the first person in life to question my musical tastes, e.g., the first to say, “You’re listening to R.E.O.
 Speedwagon?
 What the fuck is wrong with you?”

 The Jam – Sound Affects (1980)

 Aw, man.
 No. It isn’t necessary.
 I mean…yes, it is.
 Dammit!
 So few decent bands were influenced by the Jam precisely because they had a monopoly on the Kinks/Who cover band market.
 The Jam traveled from town to town via Vespa scooter, not that there’s anything wrong with that.
 But behind closed doors, they listened to the Steve Miller Band and Cliff Richard.
-Do you like Oasis?
-If yes, this is a Must Hear.
-If no, good for you and have a nice day.

-Ah, fuck me.
 “That’s Entertainment” is one of the best songs in which you’ll never know what the fuck the dude is talking about without consulting Cliff’s Notes.

 Of course, the band broke up after making Underwater.
-Main songwriter Robyn Hitchcock went on to greater solo success, and we may hear one of his records, while bassist Kimberly Rew formed Katrina and the Waves (“Walking On Sunshine”), which we won’t be listening now or anytime in the foreseeable future.
+Main songwriter Robyn Hitchcock went on to greater solo success, and we may hear one of his records, while bassist Kimberly Rew formed Katrina and the Waves (“Walking On Sunshine”), which we won’t be listening to now or anytime in the foreseeable future.

-U2 – Boy
+Suggested Alternative: U2 – Boy (1980)

 The Teardrop Explodes – Kilimanjaro (1980)

-Ozzy Osbourne – Blizzard of Ozz
+Suggested Alternative: Ozzy Osbourne – Blizzard of Ozz (1980)

 The Undertones – Hypnotized (1980)